Agent Skills: Accessibility compliance

 ### United States

-- **Section 508**: Federal agencies must be accessible
+- **Section 508**: Federal agencies and federal contractors must meet

 ### European Union